Serena-Dong/htmlcss-discord/README.md

-# 🎮 Playstation Clone Project
+# 🎮 Discord Clone Project

 Welcome to the Dicord Clone Project repository!
 Here, you'll find a static remake of the beloved Discord homepage website.